vippsas/vipps-magento/docs/FAQ.md

 ## How do I cancel an order?

-In Adobe Commerce, an order can be canceled in the case where all invoices and shipments have been returned and the Vipps Payment transaction has not been captured.
+In Adobe Commerce, an order can be canceled in the case where all invoices and shipments have been returned, and the Vipps MobilePay payment transaction has not been captured.
 Otherwise, the refund should be finished first.
-The Vipps Payment module supports offline partial cancellation.
+This plugin supports offline partial cancellation.
 It is used to cancel separate order items.

 ## How do I refund an order?

-For orders refunding Adobe Commerce propose [Credit Memo](https://docs.magento.com/user-guide/sales/credit-memos.html) functionality.
+For orders refunding Adobe Commerce propose [Credit Memo](https://experienceleague.adobe.com/en/docs/commerce-admin/stores-sales/order-management/credit-memos/credit-memos) functionality.
 Credit Memo allows you to make a refund for captured transaction.

 ## How do I partially refund an order?